 A lot of potential for increased userfriendly problem resolution, comes from the fact that more than 80% of Ugandans with legal problems try to resolve them.
 This is an increase from 2015 of almost 20 percentage points.
-This means that Ugandans have the eagerness and energy to try to resolve their problems, so the desire for good justice services is high.
+9 This means that Ugandans have the eagerness and energy to try to resolve their problems, so the desire for good justice services is high.

-&lt;sup>9 The wording of the question in both waves is different, which might have influenced the difference.
-In 2019, we offered all justice providers options in the of abandoning the problem without expecting any solution at all.
+9 The wording of the question in both waves is different, which might have influenced the difference.
+In 2019, we offered all justice providers options in the same set, instead of separating them in formal; informal; and self-actions.